Mining Intelligence and News

 Summary:

-The walls of an open pit excavation are mined at the maximum allowable slope angle achievable within the specified geotechnical constraints, and berm-offsets are created between benches to reduce the potential risk of rock falls along the overall slope.
-The final shape of the excavation is determined by the overall economics of the exploitation process and is generally subdivided into three-dimensional phases expanding the open pit to maximise the potential net present value of the mine within specified constraints.
+The walls of the open-pit excavation are mined at the maximum allowable slope angle achievable within the specified geotechnical constraints, and berm-offsets are created between benches to reduce the potential risk of rock falls along the overall slope.
+The final shape of the excavation is determined by the overall economics of the extraction process and is generally subdivided into three-dimensional phases expanding the open-pit to maximise the potential net present value of the mine within specified constraints.

 Waste rock from the open pit areas is placed in proximity to the open pit activities in dedicated Waste Rock Disposal Facilities.
 With the exception of Zwartfontein and Sandsloot Pits (which will be utilised for anthropogenic aquifer development), the open pits at MM Complex will remain at closure as final voids.